jefftranter/6502/asm/jmon/README.txt

 REGISTERS:  R

 Displays the current value of the CPU registers A, X, Y, S, and P.
+Also disassembles the instruction at the current PC.
 Then prompts to enter new values.
-Initial values are set from those when JMON is entered.
-Uses any saved values when executing the Go command. <Esc> cancels at any time.
+Uses any saved values when executing the Go command.
+<Esc> cancels at any time.
+Pressing <Enter> when prompted for a new
+register value will keep the current value and advance to the next register.
+The trace function uses the values of the registers.

 SEARCH:     S <START> <END> <DATA>...